CoughDrop/extra-tts/README.md

 files.
 Demo packages should work for testing.
 For iOS you'll include the license file once you get it.
 For Android you'll need to replace the code in the `init` method in ExtraTTS.java with your license code.
+Look for `TTS.setLicense` and you'll find the lines that need to be changed.

 ## Usage
 `cordova plugin add https://www.github.com/coughdrop/extra-tts.git`